gitandy/DragonLog/doc/EN_60_CASSIOPEIACONSOLE.md

 If you typed in a contest id HamCC starts to increase a QSO contest exchange (see `-N`) which you may want to communicate to your QSO partners (see [Contests](EN_70_CONTESTS.md)).

+Changing the contest id resets the QSO counter.

 If the received exchange is not a number it is simply carried as text.
-The exchange is stored in `STX` and `STX_STRING` if it is a number.
-Else it is only stored in `STX_STRING`.

-Changing the contest id resets the QSO counter.

 The received contest data will simply be stored without further handling.
-If it is a number it is stored as SRX and SRX_STRING.
-Else it is stored as SRX_STRING only.

-To leave the event mode for the following QSOs type a single `$` followed by a SPACE.
+To leave the event mode for the following QSOs type a single `$` followed by a `SPACE`.

 ### xOTA